Theory of Operation

 Usage

-When AlgorithmThread starts, it first calls the InitInputData function, which initializes the input interfaces (for example, camera, microphone, accelerometer, etc.).
+When AlgorithmThread starts, it first calls the InitInputData function, which initializes the input interfaces (camera, microphone or sensor interfaces).
 It then calls InitAlgorithm, which is responsible for initializing the ML algorithm.

 After initialization, AlgorithmThread enters a loop in which it repeatedly calls GetInputData.
 This function provides a block of input data used for a single inference.
 The inference itself is executed by the ExecuteAlgorithm function.